spideruci/sense-vis/README.md

     + Here are some awesome links to learn more about Jasmine:
         * Official Introduction: http://jasmine.github.io/2.3/introduction.html
         * A Hello World Tutorial for Jasmine: http://evanhahn.com/how-do-i-jasmine/
+    + To run your tests, just open SpecRunner.html in your browser (works on Firefox).

 ### Change Log